Bread Worth Getting to Know / Love / Eat

 Leaven, which some deem the soul of bread, the spiritus which fills its cellular tissue, which is religiously preserved like the vestal fire — some precious bottleful, I suppose, first brought over in the Mayflower, did the business for America, and its influence is still rising, swelling, spreading, in cerealian billows over the land — Henry David Thoreau

-Bread has many faces and likewise many, varied appraisals.
+Bread takes many forms and garners many, varied appraisals.
 In the contemporary west, where we find breads lining the shelves of long shopping aisles, packaged, soft, rife with additives, and more glutenous than a human intestine can shake a stick at, bread is deemed an unhealthy (and kind of boring,) facet of modern diets.
-In this incarnation, rightly so.
-If you’re counting calories or trying to eat consciously, you’ll find it’s near impossible to justify a serving of typical, store bought bread when the sugars and added ingredients of these soft, rectangular varieties are often through the roof.
+Rightly so, in this incarnation.
+If you’re counting calories or trying to eat consciously, you’ll find it near impossible to justify a serving of typical, store bought bread when the sugars and added ingredients of these soft, rectangular varieties are often through the roof.
 Conversely, recent writings examining the world’s healthiest regions can scarcely avoid mentioning bread.
 It’s inarguably a dietary staple of many European and notably Mediterranean regions that infamously live enviously long and healthy lives peppered with joie de vivre.

 Though rather oblivious in my early days, living in France for several years inevitably lead to bread’s slow but deliberate (much like my current husband’s,) move into my life.
 At first it was there one or twice a week, then it was there nearly every day, then before I’d realized what was happening he’d moved out of his apartment and into mine.